snehaa02/EVM-subnet/README.md

    - Paste the respective contents into each file.

 3. Compile Contracts:
-   - Within Remix, access the "Solidity" tab.
+   - In Remix, navigate to the "Solidity" tab.
-   - Choose the appropriate version for the Solidity compiler (e.g., ^0.8.17).
+   - Choose the appropriate Solidity compiler version (e.g., ^0.8.17).
    - Click the "Compile" button to compile the contracts.

 4. Deploy Token Contract:
    - Switch to the "Deploy & Run Transactions" tab.
    - Select `ERC20.sol` in the contract dropdown.
-   - Click the "Deploy" button to initiate the deployment of the ERC-20 token contract.
+   - Click the "Deploy" button to initiate ERC-20 token contract deployment.

 5. Copy Token Address:
-   - Upon deployment, copy the token contract address from the Remix console.
+   - After deployment, copy the token contract address from the Remix console.

 6. Deploy Vault Contract:
    - Choose `vault.sol` in the contract dropdown.